 Another option is to use one of the online grammar sites.
 You can try GrammarCheck or use Grammarly.
 I’ve even seen bloggers type their content in Word or other programs and then copy/paste it to their site when ready.

 The point is to take the time to very carefully review and edit your posts before you hit publish.
 Some of the most common errors include:

-- Typing the wrong from of there vs. their.
+- Typing the wrong form of there vs. their.

 - Saying I could care less when it should be couldn’t care less.

 2. No photos

 You’ve probably heard the saying, “a picture is worth a thousand words.”
 That is also true on your blog posts.
 The photo on your post sends a message to your reader so that he or she instantly knows what the article is about.
 It should grab their attention and make them want to read more.